battlecode/battlecode21/frontend/README.md

 This should create the subdomain `2021.battlecode.org` and point it to our load balancer.

+With this new subdomain registered, make sure to update the URLs in `.env.production`to this new URL.

 #### Google Cloud

 We now need to set up a new bucket, and set up the load balancer to point to the bucket when navigating to the right address.